The Physics of the Universe - Difficult Topics Made Understandable

 Already about 4.5 - 5 billion years old, when the Sun’s hydrogen fuel starts to run out (in an estimated further 5 billion years or so), its main sequence comes to an end, and it starts to cool down and collapse under its own gravity.
 However, energy from the collapse then heats up the core even more, until it is hot enough to start burning helium and, under the extra heat of the helium burning, its outer layers expand briefly (for a “mere” 100 million years) into a massive red giant star.

-Eventually, the outer layers blow off completely and the core settles down into a white dwarf star, a small cinder about the size of the Earth composed mainly of carbon and oxygen, which is the ultimate fate of about 97% of stars in our galaxy.
-The matter which makes up a white dwarf is largely composed of, and supported by, electron-degenerate matter, in which the atoms making up the star are prevented from further collapse by the effective pressure of their electrons, due to the Pauli Exclusion Principle (which states that no two electrons can occupy identical states, even under the pressure of a collapsing star of several solar masses).
+Eventually, the outer layers blow off completely and the core settles down into a white dwarf star, a small cinder about the size of the Earth composed mainly of carbon and oxygen.
+Over a very long stretch of time, white dwarfs will eventually fade into black dwarfs, and this is the ultimate fate of about 97% of stars in our galaxy.
+The matter which makes up white and black dwarfs is largely composed of, and supported by, electron-degenerate matter, in which the atoms making up the star are prevented from further collapse by the effective pressure of their electrons, due to the Pauli Exclusion Principle (which states that no two electrons can occupy identical states, even under the pressure of a collapsing star of several solar masses).

 However, a star significantly larger than our Sun is hotter and burns up its fuel more quickly and generally has a shorter but more dramatic life.
 A star of ten solar masses, for example, would burn fuel at about a thousand times the rate of the Sun, and would exhaust its hydrogen fuel in less than 100 million years (compared to the Sun’s 10 billion year lifetime).
 A star 20 times the mass of our Sun would burn its fuel 36,000 times faster than the Sun, and might live only a few million years in total.